the stained glass guide {to diving in}

 So, want to dive in with a basic pattern?
 These are two fairly repetitive ones with simple shapes.
 I think when trying it for the first time, it is all about getting used to the process.
 It helps to have something to practice with.

-This pinwheel pattern is more basic, and the honeycomb is probably a little more tedious.
+1. Basic Patterns: This pinwheel pattern is more basic, and the honeycomb is probably a little more tedious.
 You can always adjust it and make it a smidge larger.
-Again, just follow the basic outline in each post, referring back to the basic post above.
+Again, just follow the basic outline in each post and refer back to the post above.
 You’ve got this – and happy creating!

 5. The Stained Glass Guide: More to Try

-So from there, and the new skills you pick up on that giant learning curve, we’d recommend trying these, as well!
+So, from there, and from the new skills you pick up on that giant learning curve, we’d recommend trying these as well!

 • Star Ornaments: These stained glass star ornaments {and sun catchers!} work for any time of year, if you ask us.